Skip to main content

 Introducing the Electric Freightway project

-GRIDSERVE's Electric Freightway project intends to help kick start the transition process by implementing eHGV charging infrastructure across the UK and providing HGV operators with the information they need to plan the successful adoption of fully electric vehicles.
+GRIDSERVE's Electric Freightway project is helping to kick start the transition process by implementing eHGV charging infrastructure across the UK and providing HGV operators with the information they need to plan the successful adoption of fully electric vehicles.

 The project is funded as part of the Department for Transport and Innovate UK-backed Zero Emission HGV and Infrastructure Demonstrator programme.